MYody2021/MYody2021/README.md

 - 🔭 I’m currently working on nothing
-- 🌱 I’m currently learning C# and ASP.Net MVC
+- 🌱 I’m currently learning C#, ASP.Net MVC, ASP.Net Core
 - 👯 I’m looking to collaborate on nothing
 - 🤔 I’m looking for help with my life
-- 📫 How to reach me: you can contact me on my email
+- 📫 How to reach me: you can fly to me
-- ⚡ Fun fact: AMOGUS!!!
+- ⚡ Fun fact: I'm actually human